helgeholm/randy/README.md

 will use 53-bit precision if they need to go outside the 32-bit range.

-The above functions are also available in always-53-bit-precision versions, under the `randy.good` namespace.
+The above functions are also available in always-53-bit-precision versions, under the `good` namespace.
 If you're working with values over 65536 or so, imbalances of 0.01% will start to creep in, and a higher precision will reduce this problem.

 These functions are about twice as slow as the regular ones.